Jewish American Heritage Month

 Austrian Actress Hedy Lamarr became one of Hollywood’s most famous stars in the 1940s.
 Behind her talent on camera, Hedy Lamarr was an inventor whose work created the basis for Bluetooth technology.

-*Post will need to procure this film.
+*Post may need to procure these films.
 The Office of American Spaces does not endorse all movies as they may not be appropriate for all audiences.
-Coordinators should screen the films ahead of showing them.
+Coordinators should viewthe films ahead of showing them.
 Here’s a link with more information on showing movies at American Spaces.

 The views expressed in these links and resources do not necessarily reflect those of the U.S. government.